jono-png/activity/README.md

 ### Have Any Questions?

 If you have any questions or need further assistance, please don't hesitate to open an issue [here](https://github.com/jono-png/activity/issues/new).
-Our team is always ready to help you out!
+I am always ready to help you out!